Great cities take great neighborhoods.

 We took their words to heart.
 As soon as the millage passed, I worked to get funding for repairing the Mayfield drainage system in the 2019-2020 City budget.
 The project was completed in late 2020.
 At the same time, we did major repairs to the Bel-Aire sewer system, now complete.

 I then joined fellow councilmembers in requesting a plan to tackle the rest of Farmington’s aging below-ground infrastructure.
 It’s a massive undertaking.
 To be as efficient as possible, I supported a policy to combine water/sewer/road repair whenever possible.

 Trees are city infrastructure as much as sidewalks, roads, and water/sewer.
 They make our neighborhoods desirable — and, like other forms of infrastructure, they need to be maintained.
 Like our aging water/sewer system, we can’t replace all the trees at once.
 But once we know what needs replacing, we can plan for it and put money aside to do the work.
-I got a tree study moved to the top of our official Council Goals, and it is now underway.
-It will ID failing trees, tell us what trees we should plant where, help the City with a maintenance plan, and make Farmington more eligible for tree grants in the future.
+I got a tree study moved to the top of our official Council Goals to ID failing trees, tell us what trees we should plant where, help the City with a maintenance plan, and make Farmington more eligible for tree grants in the future.

 STREETS AND SIDEWALKS

 Farmington people love to walk in the community.
 As your representative, I’ve worked to move the focus of our streets from cars to pedestrians.
 I have championed the Farmington Road streetscape, which will slow traffic, make downtown more walkable, and help small businesses.
 I also got the new Pathways Committee underway and currently serve as a member.
 It’s a group of walkers and bikers from all across the neighborhoods who give input on how to make our streets more pedestrian-friendly.
 Our mission is to identify places where walking/biking routes are lacking, then recommend those projects to Council and apply for grant funding.